instant-labs/instant-bandit/README.md

 # Instant Bandit
-Instant Bandit is a small set of React components and server-side helpers for authoring and running multivariate tests in websites and apps.
-Using a "multi-armed bandit" algorithm, Instant Bandit will automatically present multiple variants that you define to subsets of your traffic.
-The conversion rate of each variant is continuously measured, and the most successful variant is presented to the majority of that traffic.
+Instant Bandit is a small set of React components and server-side helpers for authoring and running multi-armed bandit (MAB) experiments in websites and apps.
+Using an epsilon-greedy algorithm, Instant Bandit automatically presents multiple variants that you define to subsets of your traffic.
+The conversion rate of each variant is continuously measured, and the most successful variant is presented to the majority of your traffic.

-Unlike traditional A/B testing, where traffic is split evenly between two variants, a multi-armed bandit approach can optimize across N variants.
-This means you can author and test multiple variants at once while the system ensures that the most succesful variant receives the most traffic.

-Using this library, defining and deploying those variants is easy and requires little modification to your existing website or apps.
+Using this library, defining and deploying variants is easy and requires little modification to your existing website or apps.

 ## A Simple Example
 Here's an example of an existing page: